byu-oit/UAPI-Specification/University API Specification.md

     {
         "value":"<value of this term in the controlled vocabulary>", "description":"<short description of this term>",
-        "long-description": "<long description of this term>"
+        "long_description": "<long description of this term>"
     }
 ```

 - All three properties are required and should be not be empty.
-- Values for `description` and `long-description` can be derived from other properties of the data set to provide a standard way to represent each entry in the data set.
+- Values for `description` and `long_description` can be derived from other properties of the data set to provide a standard way to represent each entry in the data set.
 - `description` should be limited to 30 characters in length.
 It is intended for uses like populating a drop-down list.
-- `long-description` should be limited to 256 characters in length.
+- `long_description` should be limited to 256 characters in length.

 #### 8.2.1 Examples of Domain Meta Data